gzavo/CS_Assignment/solution_.md

 Paper Title 2: The Rise of Coccidioides: Forces Against the Dust Devil Unleashed

 Writer: JT Harvey, Applied Ergonomics, 2002
-Paper: An analysis of the forces required to drag sheep over various surfaces
+Paper Title: An analysis of the forces required to drag sheep over various surfaces

 Writer: DW Ziegler et al., 2005
 Paper Title: Correlation of continuous cardiac output measured by a pulmonary artery catheter versus impedance cardiography in ventilated patients